10 Best Herbal Essential Oils For Overactive Bladder

 cnicus benedictus essential oil

-Cnicus benedictus, commonly known as blessed thistle, is a herb traditionally used in herbal medicine for its potential benefits in supporting urinary health.
+Cnicus benedictus, commonly known as blessed thorn, has been traditionally used in herbal medicine for its potential benefits in managing overactive bladder.

-However, it is important to consult with a healthcare professional before using yarrow essential oil, as it may interact with certain medications or have contraindications for specific individuals.
+However, it is important to consult with a healthcare professional before using it, especially if you are on medication or have underlying health conditions.